Skip to main content

 Illuminated Monuments

-Four sites in particular deserve a visit after dark.
-The daytime crowds thin out, the stone catches the floodlights differently, and the walk between them — through near-empty lanes — is half the point.
+Four monuments in particular deserve a visit after dark.
+The daytime crowds thin out, the stone catches the floodlights differently, and the walk between them (through near-empty lanes) is half the point.

 Open 24/7

 Eight wrought-iron lanterns surround this crucified Christ in a quiet little square.
-At night, the soft lighting creates an atmosphere of contemplation that draws couples and photographers alike.
+At night, the soft glow makes the place still enough to hear your own footsteps.
+Couples and photographers both find it.

 Roman Bridge